macocu/LanguageModels/README.md

 model_name_or_path="--model_name_or_path /path/to/checkpoint-30000/"
 ```

+With that you ensure that the weights of this model are loaded.

 **Also**, you should **not** overwrite the output folder anymore, so change it to empty (and do not remove, because the script expects the variable to exist):

 ```
 overwrite_output_dir=""
 ```

+In the output directory a folder named ``checkpoint-30000`` or similar (the number denotes the number of steps performed) should be present as from this model the exact training state from the saved optimizer state will be loaded.
+Best practice might be for ``model_name_or_path`` to contain the path to the checkpoint in the output directory with the highest number of steps.
+With that one ensures that the weights and the optimizer are loaded from the same checkpoint.

-It will read the exact training state from the saved optimizer state.
-It is possible to specify a different number of total steps though, which can be useful if you want to train longer than you initially thought.
+It is possible to specify a different number of total steps at this point, which can be useful if you want to train longer than you initially thought.
+One can even change the data the model is to be trained on, however, the optimizer will ensure that a specific number of steps is skipped before training continues.

 ### TPU Errors ###